Lightweight materials in truck bodies enable fleets to increase payload, reduce fuel costs, and improve their environmental impact.

 "You can keep the same vehicle and get better fuel economy.
 You can go to a smaller vehicle but carry the same payload.
 Or, you can maintain the same vehicle weight and have more truck payload.
 The use of lightweight materials benefits you in multiple ways," said Bob Johnson, director of fleet relations, NTEA.

 "The metric the U.S. Department of Energy uses is that every 10-percent reduction in total vehicle weight improves fuel economy by 6.5-percent," said Eric Paul, VP sales and marketing, BrandFX Body Company, Fort Worth, Texas.
 "And, for every gallon of gasoline saved, you can eliminate 19.4 lbs. of carbon from the atmosphere.
-Reduction in weight also means reduction in maintenance costs because the lighter body requires less energy, enabling the truck to operate at a higher rate of efficiency, causing less wear on tires and brakes."
+Reduction in weight also means a reduction in maintenance costs because the lighter body requires less energy, enabling the truck to operate at a higher rate of efficiency, causing less wear on tires and brakes."

 Yet, despite the benefits of vehicle weight reduction in general, not all lightweight materials are the same or right for every fleet.
-One material may be stronger than another; one may be lighter; and one may be more expensive.
+One material may be stronger than another; one may be lighter, and one may be more expensive.
 And, as more body manufacturers begin to offer lightweight alternatives to conventional steel, how do fleet managers determine which materials work best for their application?

-Below is a guide to lightweight materials, with in-depth analysis of the advantages and limitations of each prominent material technology used today.
+Below is a guide to lightweight materials, with an in-depth analysis of the advantages and limitations of each prominent material technology used today.

-"Relative to some other lightweight metals, aluminum is a mature material that can be applied directly to save approximately 40-percent in weight compared to traditional steel," said Keri Fulton, spokesperson for the Office of Public Affairs, U.S. Department of Energy's (DOE) Vehicle Technologies Program.
+"Relative to some other lightweight metals, aluminum is a mature material that can be applied directly to save approximately 40% in weight compared to traditional steel," said Keri Fulton, spokesperson for the Office of Public Affairs, U.S. Department of Energy's (DOE) Vehicle Technologies Program.
 "Aluminum is abundant and manufactured in high volumes for the construction and aerospace industries, among others."

 Paul of BrandFX agreed: "The manufacturing process times [for aluminum] are relatively quick because the metal is easy to bend, easy to stamp out, so you can send it down the production line much faster.
 Aluminum is readily available, and can be easily recycled."

 "Aluminum, as a skin material for a truck body, works well.
 Using it as a structural piece is not so good," Paul cautioned.
-"The predominant grade aluminum for body manufacturing will lose 80-percent of its strength when welded, unless it has been re-tempered.
+"The predominant grade aluminum for body manufacturing will lose 80% of its strength when welded unless it has been re-tempered.
 So, it's not a very good material for work trucks having a 10-plus year service cycle, unless it is re-tempered or strengthened with more aluminum, which then defeats the weight savings and cost effectiveness.
 Many aluminum body manufacturers have a disclaimer in their catalogs stating, 'Not Recommended for Off-Road Use,' and 'Do not walk on top of side packs.' "

 According to Fulton of the DOE: "Aluminum components are often more expensive to produce than steel components.
 Aluminum sheets can be difficult to form into complex shapes at room temperature.
 Robust aluminum welding techniques are available, but are not always compatible with existing infrastructure and expertise in a steel welding shop."